co-demos/apiviz-frontend/index.md

 -------

-Visualize data coming from an API in a CMS-like app.
+Visualize data coming from an API in a CMS-like app...
 If your data is stored somewhere and accessible via an API, ApiViz can transform it into a full website to show it at its best.

 --------